 Using the media to promote your photography business is a great way to stand out from your competitors and build awareness of you and the services you offer.

-And, if you’re keen to learn about how to use PR, then you’ve landed in the right place!
+And, if you’re keen to learn about Public Relations (aka PR) and how it can help you attract more photography clients, then you’re in the right place!

 This round-up is a guide to what you need to know.
-It contains links to all the articles I have written to date about PR (and is regularly updated), so it’s a great one to bookmark and keep referring back to.
+It contains links to many PR-related articles, so it’s a great one to bookmark and keep referring back to.

-I cover many topics related to PR and media relations, including the very basics of ‘What is PR?’ right through to practical tips and free tools that you can use to generate press coverage for you and your business.
+I cover many topics related to PR and media relations, including the very basics of ‘What is public relations?’ right through to practical tips and free tools that you can use to generate press coverage for you and your business, starting today!

 I hope you find these articles useful.
-And if you do, and you’d like to receive these are more PR and marketing tips in your inbox approximately every fortnight, then also sign up for my ‘Content Connection’ newsletter.
+If you do, and you’d like to receive PR and marketing tips from me, then also sign up for my ‘Content Connection’ emails.

 1.What is PR and why should you bother with it?

 In this article, I share what PR is and discuss the benefits of PR to you as a photography business owner.
 If you’re new to PR, this is a great place to start.

 You need a constant and steady supply of leads and customers.
 So, building your profile, raising awareness of your services, and getting visible among your target audience is one of your main priorities as a business owner.
 Which is where PR and marketing come in.

 But, marketing without a strategy will have limited success.
 If you haven’t got a plan for how you’re going to use the media and your own blog to promote your business, you need to read this article.

 PR and content marketing are two things that I love doing and I love to talk and write about.
 Together, they are so powerful.
-And in this blog, I explain why they are a great fit for each other.
+In this blog, I explain why they are a great fit for each other.